koma5/succotash/notes.md

 - [x] fake mimetype of to display served rdf data in forefox and chrome (like marcoko.ch)
 - [x] prefetch gravatar
 - [x] get overlay back after unblur
+- [ ] icedbroccoli klein, mqtt and ical as protocol for ritt and waylett

 # bugs: